builtinnya/web2ppm/README.md

 >A tiny tool to take a screenshot of an entire web page as [Plain Portable Pixel Map](http://netpbm.sourceforge.net/doc/ppm.html).

+## Why

+See [How To Build A Blog That Lasts 1000 Years](https://lambdar.me/archives/how-to-build-a-blog-that-lasts-1000-years/) (only Japanese version is currently available.)

 ## Installation

 ```bash